YashuaB/Quik-Assembly/README.md

 # Quik-Assembly
-On page website for setting appointment and taking deposits for customers
+On page website for setting appointments and taking deposits for customers.